-This document outlines the work efforts of the East Central Wisconsin Regional Planning Commission for the next year.
+This document outlines the work efforts of the East Central Wisconsin Regional Planning Commission for the next calendar year.
 The document also includes the transportation planning studies that will be undertaken in the East Central Region by the Wisconsin Department of Transportation, local communities, or consultants to them.
-The Annual Work Program provides the basis for setting the annual commission budget and dues levy and for adopting tan annual staffing plan.
-The work program serves as the basis for funding assistant applications from various federal and state agencies.
-Funding shares are identified for individual work items taking into account assistance eligibility, sharing formulas, and the total grant amount available.
-Through cooperative review by the FHWA, WisDOT, and related state agencies, this work program is accepted by all participating agencies.
-The contents of this document do not necessarily reflect the official views or policy of the U. S. Department of Transportation, Federal Highway Administration.
+The Annual Work Program provides the basis for setting the annual Commission budget and dues levy along with adopting the annual staffing plan.
+The Work program serves as the basis for funding assistance applications from various federal and state agencies.
+Funding shares are identified for individual work items taking into account the assistance eligibility, sharing formulas, and the total grant amount available.
+Through cooperative review by the FHWA, FTA, WisDOT and related state agencies, this work program is accepted by all participating agencies.
+The contents of this document do not necessarily reflect the official views or policy of the U.S. Department of Transportation, Federal Highway Administration.